NeonWizard/NeonWizard/README.md

 ### Hello world! 👋

 I'm Wes, a software engineer with experience in fullstack software engineering, machine learning, and Unity game development.
 I live in the United States, and currently work at Tesla!
-You can find me on [Twitter][1] or [LinkedIn][2] :)
+You can find me on [LinkedIn][2] :)

 <img align="right" alt="GIF" src="neonwizard.gif">